Does Your Audience Understand You?

 Once your donor opens your fundraising appeal, lead with a story followed by a clear, prominent ask.
 When they open your thank you letter, they should be greeted with gratitude.

 A good subject line is the key to getting someone to open your email message.
 Keep in mind that your donor’s inbox is bursting with messages.
 Don’t use something boring like April e-newsletter or Donation Received.
-Entice them with Find out how you helped families put food on the table or You just did something amazing today!
+Entice them with Learn how you helped the Stevens family find their own home or You just did something amazing today!
+Putting someone’s first name in the subject line can also help with open rates.

 Keep them engaged once they open your message.